30 Minute Honey Whole Wheat Skillet Bread

 Total Time: 28 minutes

-- 1 tablespoon brown sugar, packed (I use light brown)
+1 tablespoon light or dark brown sugar, packed (I use light brown)

 - Preheat oven to 400F.
 Spray an enameled cast-iron skillet with cooking spray, grease a seasoned cast iron skillet, or prepare an oven-safe skillet; set aside.
 My skillet is 10 1/4-inches and I recommend a skillet from 8 to 12 inches in diameter.
 Alternatively, bake bread on a Silpat-lined or greased baking sheet.

 - In a large mixing bowl, combine all ingredients in the order listed, except the buttermilk, and give a quick stir to mix them.
 Pour 1 cup buttermilk over the top.
 Stir to combine.
 Dough should be quite loose, shaggy, and very moist.
 The flour is like a sponge, and if dough is at all dry, add up to 1/4 cup buttermilk so that it's nicely moistened, and stir until just combined (I used 1 1/4 cups buttermilk total).
 Dough will be lumpy, bumpy, thick, and not at all smooth; don't overmix and don't try to make it smooth.
 Turn dough out into skillet in a circular mound that's about 6 inches in diameter and 3 to 4 inches high.
 Score top of bread with a knife, making a cross.

 - Bake at 400F for 15 minutes.
 Lower the temperature to 350F and bake for 10 minutes, or until bread is golden and done.
 (When I lower the temperature to 350F, I also rotate my skillet by 180 degrees to ensure even baking).